Rhode Island Data Transparency and Privacy Protection Act: 101 – What You Need to Know

 What Is the Rhode Island DTPPA?

-Rhode Island enacted the Data Transparency and Privacy Protection Act (DTPPA) on 28th June 2024, becoming the 19th US state with a law protecting consumer privacy.
+Rhode Island enacted the Data Transparency and Privacy Protection Act (DTPPA), also known as the RIDTPPA, on 28th June 2024, becoming the 19th US state with a law protecting consumer privacy.
 The law takes effect on 1st January 2026.

 If your organisation does any business with Rhode Island residents, this law likely affects you.